-- land and property 10 to 80 years

-- plant and machinery 3 to 30 years

-- motor vehicles and other equipment 3 to 10 years
+- land and property 4 to 97 years - motor vehicles and other equipment 3 to 4 years ii) Lease liabilities

 If ownership of the leased asset transfers to the Company at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.
 The right-of-use assets are also subject to impairment.
 Refer to the accounting policies in section (1.9) Impairment of non-financial assets.